webplatform/docs/http/headers/Cache-Control/index.md

 ---
 title: Cache-Control
+overview_table:
+  Direction: 'Request and Response'
+  Features: ''
+summary: "Specifies directives for caches along the path to the origin server.
+The header is found in both directions, but the directives may have different semantics depending on direction.\n"
 tags:
   - HTTP
   - Headers
-summary: "Specifies directives for caches along the path to the origin server.
-The header is found in both directions, but the directives may have different semantics depending on direction.\n"
 uri: http/headers/Cache-Control

 ---
-# Cache-Control

-## Summary
+## <span>Summary</span>

 Specifies directives for caches along the path to the origin server.
 The header is found in both directions, but the directives may have different semantics depending on direction.